Read about CCFU's support to Mengo Hospital to preserve the first medical ward in Uganda and to the Ham Mukasa Family to preserve their 1904 house.

 To get a copy of the map click here, contact us to get a free copy of the whole map.

 Hard copies are available for some of the CCFU resources.
-If you are interested, feel free to contact us.
+If you are interested, please contact us.